This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - CODALTEC (simulator manufacturer and software developer)

-In 1990, the United States Government provided Colombia with 18 UH-1N helicopters and Colombia has since bought 36 more.
-In 2010, the Colombian military had 280 helicopters and 200 fixed-wing aircraft with no new major purchases projected through 2019, except for a possible purchase of helicopters with higher capacity to transport troops and equipment.
-Due to this large aircraft fleet, there are continuous opportunities for training, parts, and maintenance of these aircraft, especially Blackhawk rotor blades, repair services, and erosion-resistant coating systems.
-Other opportunities include: parameter security protection systems (convoy security, security walls and fences, and video surveillance systems), safety and survival accessories, search and rescue equipment, protective clothing, emergency medical equipment, and trauma-life support systems.
+In 1990, the United States’ Government provided Colombia with 18 UH-1N helicopters and Colombia has since purchased an additional 36 systems.
+In 2010, the Colombian military had 280 helicopters and 200 fixed-wing aircraft with no new major purchases projected through 2024.
+Due to this aircraft fleet, there are continuous opportunities for training, parts, and maintenance of these aircraft, especially Blackhawk rotor blades, repair services, and erosion-resistant coating systems.

 Customs, Regulations and Standards

-Import Tariff: The majority of defense and military equipment have no tariffs due to the implementation of the U.S.-Colombian Trade Promotion Agreement in May 2012.
+Import Tariff: The majority of defense and military equipment have no tariffs due to the implementation of the U.S.-Colombian TPA in May 2012.
 Companies are encouraged to check the Harmonized Code (Schedule B) to better understand the tariffs and taxes they would have to pay to export to Colombia.
 Corruption and lack of transparency in public procurement are the largest non-tariff trade barriers for American companies in Colombia.
-Please contact the Foreign Commercial Service at the American Embassy in Bogota before submitting paperwork for a procurement process with the Colombian Armed Forces.
+Please contact the Foreign Commercial Service at the U.S. Embassy in Bogota before submitting paperwork for a procurement process with the Colombian Armed Forces.

 For additional information, including market analysis, trade events, and the products and services that the U.S. Commercial Service can provide to help you succeed in the Colombian market, please contact: